-As School Business Manager, Helen Durdy has been at the school for four years.
+As School Business Manager, Helen Durdy has been at the school for six years.
 With a background as Business Manager in both previous schools and the NHS, she again has a wide range of experience in premise management and maintaining financial stability.

 The combined experiences and skill sets of the members of the SLT, with a shared commitment to make Bradfield School a place where all students are heard, catered for and thrive, means that Bradfield School is now led by a strong, coherent team of practitioners at its core.

 Strong Governance and Financial Stability